mohamedi01/ee109/Final-Project/docs/submissions/FinalReport.md

   - Detailed error messages and visualizations aid debugging.

 **Impact:**
-- **Debugging Efficiency:** Modularization reduced debugging time by pinpointing stage-specific mismatches.
-- **Co-Design Workflow:** Each hardware kernel was developed and validated against its matching Python function, ensuring correctness at every step.
+Modularizing the software pipeline significantly improved debugging efficiency by allowing us to isolate and identify mismatches at specific stages of the DSP flow.
+This modular structure enabled a streamlined co-design workflow in which each hardware kernel was developed alongside and validated against its corresponding Python function.
+By ensuring stage-level correctness throughout, we maintained high fidelity between the hardware and the software reference implementations.
 ---

 ## Hardware Implementation